microsoft/ADBench/docs/cpp/Runner.md

  1. Define `TInput`, `TOutput` and (if necessary) `TParameters` structs in the `/src/cpp/shared/TData.h` file where `T` is the name of a new objective.

     `TInput` is the data type for the new objective's inputs, `TOutput` is a structure that contains outputs of both new objective function and its target jacobian.
     `TParameters` is a data type containing all configurable parameters of the benchmark.
-If there're no such parameters in the benchmark then just use the `DefaultParameters` struct.
+If there are no such parameters in the benchmark then just use the `DefaultParameters` struct.

  2. In the `ModuleLoader` class (`/src/cpp/runner/ModuleLoader.h`) implement the following function:
     ```cpp